ilikechocopie3/TPO-INFO/README.md

 *

 *
-[ 🧨 ] - SABOTEUR= " you despises others success. they all must fail! " can sabotage a target's action to failure. **works on any roles, even the host!(if happens, host wont be able to tell clues for the next day) Guardian is an exception.** uses: 4
+[ 🧨 ] - SABOTEUR= " you despises others success. they all must fail! " **can sabotage a target's action into failure.** this role could also sabotage the host ONCE, making the host unable to give clues the next day. uses: 4
 *

 *